artcuddy/project5-foodsnap-backend/README.md

 ![Database ERD](documentation/screenshots/foodsnap-api-erd.webp)

 - The database schema contains posts, comments, likes, followers, profiles, recipes all with CRUD capabilities.

+<h2 id="user-stories">User Stories</h2>

+1. As an authenticated API user I can create a new post
+2. As an authenticated API user I can edit a post
+3. As an authenticated API user I can delete a post
+4. As an authenticated API user I can create a recipe
+5. As an authenticated API user I can edit a recipe
+6. As an authenticated API user I can delete a recipe
+7. As an authenticated API user I can login
+8. As an authenticated API user I can edit my profile
+9. As an authenticated API user I can like other users posts
+10. As an authenticated API user I can follow other users
+11. As an authenticated API user I can create a comment
+12. As an authenticated API user I can edit a comment
+13. As an authenticated API user I can delete a comment
+14. As an authenticated API user I can logout

 <h2 id="agile-methodology">Agile Methodology</h2>